Teenager's artwork reimagines grandfather's class photo

 A teenager’s painting based on his grandfather's class photo is on display at the Royal Academy of Arts.

-Jacob Bourne painted the picture based on a photograph of his grandfather’s Stepney Jewish School class from 1930.
+Jacob Venit painted the picture based on a photograph of his grandfather’s Stepney Jewish School class from 1930.

 The painting is part of the Young Artists’ Summer Show at the Royal Academy of Arts in Piccadilly.